University of Kentucky College of Medicine: Regional Campuses

 The University of Kentucky has also partnered with regional hospitals and schools to create satellite campuses, training agreements and a Rural Physician Leadership Program (RPLP) to help address the shortage of community-based physicians in the state of Kentucky.
 The University of Kentucky RPLP was developed in partnership with St. Claire Regional Medical Center and Morehead State University in Morehead, Kentucky.
 From its realization in 2008 to 2016, over 50 medical students have matriculated to the program to spend their third and fourth years of medical school being trained as rural physicians and leaders.
+In 2024, Rural Physician Leadership Program students at the Morehead campus received an NIH-funded pilot grant to start the Caring for Appalachians Through Service (CATS) Clinic, which is a student-run free clinic that operates in Morehead, KY.

 In partnership with Western Kentucky University and The Medical Center in Bowling Green, Kentucky, the University of Kentucky College of Medicine - Bowling Green Campus began training its inaugural class of 30 medical students in July 2018.
 This campus now also offers an early assurance program for undergraduates meeting certain criteria to gain guaranteed admission to the doctoral program upon completion of their university's graduation requirements.

 In fall of 2019, the University of Kentucky opened another regional 4- year medical school campus in Northern Kentucky, as part of a partnership with St. Elizabeth Healthcare (Kentucky) and Northern Kentucky University.
 The inaugural class will be composed of 35 first-year medical students.

-On January 29, 2021, the hospital and the University of Kentucky announced a "significant partnership" between King's Daughters Medical Center in Ashland and UK HealthCare.
-A major part of this agreement, which officially went into force on April 1, 2021, includes King's Daughters providing training opportunities for University of Kentucky College of Medicine students.
+On January 29, 2021, the University of Kentucky announced a "significant partnership" between King's Daughters Medical Center in Ashland and UK HealthCare.
+A major part of this agreement, which officially went into force on April 1, 2021, included King's Daughters providing training opportunities for University of Kentucky College of Medicine students.
+In October 2022, the hospital and university announced plans for the university to acquire King's Daughters outright.
+The acquisition was finalized on December 1, 2022, with the hospital now being known as UK King's Daughters.

 Research projects

 Professor Hannah Knudsen is currently performing a national study funded by the National Institute on Drug Abuse observing the impact of the Affordable Care Act on the availability and quality of Buprenorphrine treatment for patients with Opioid use disorders.

-In October 2018, a project lead by Professor Jennifer Havens received a $15 million federal grant along with $50 million in donated drug treatments in order to eradicate hepatitis C in Perry County, Kentucky.
+In October 2018, a project led by Professor Jennifer Havens received a $15 million federal grant along with $50 million in donated drug treatments in order to eradicate hepatitis C in Perry County, Kentucky.
 Dr. Havens' research focuses on eastern Kentucky drug users and Human Papillomavirus (HPV) outbreaks and endocarditis.

+Associate Professor Peter Akpunonu is currently performing an international study funded by the Department of Defense and Ophirex observing the utility of Varespladib in crotalid envenomations.

+Associate Professor with Tenure, Terry Hinds, Jr, along with Kyle Flack has a clinical trial at the University of Kentucky where we are studying obese humans and if increases in plasma bilirubin and exercise help lose weight faster.